SAMGETUB/SAMGETHUB/README.md

 This project is a fully interactive, two-player console-based implementation of the classic board game Mancala, developed in C++ using object-oriented programming principles.
 The gameplay logic, state management, and win conditions are encapsulated within dedicated classes, providing a clean, modular structure for scalability and maintainability.
 The game simulates real Mancala rules, allowing two players to take alternating turns, redistribute stones, skip opponent stores, and determine a winner based on final scores.
 The system ensures robust input validation and continuously displays the current game state after each move.

+⸻

 🛠 Technologies Used
 	•Language: C++
 	•Concepts: Object-Oriented Programming (OOP), Classes, Encapsulation, Vectors, Conditional Logic

+ ⸻

+ 🚀 Getting Started

 To explore the full code, analysis, and results, please visit the project repository:
 [Link To full project repository]